rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 * shapeless - It doesn't matter where the ingredients are, just that there is the right amount.
 * cooking - Recipes for the furnace to use.
+	* fuel - Defines what can be burnt in furnaces.
 * tool_repair - Used to allow the repairing of tools.

 Craft recipes do not use Item Strings to uniquely identify themselves.